jacopofar/godot-tilegame/diary.md

 In Tiled, create a new tileset and use this file.
 Choose white as the transparent color and "embed into map" to avoid an extra file (optional).
 Now I can draw some tiles in the map and save it.

-In Godot, I create a scene in the project called `Pl;ayer` with a KinematicBody2D as the root element called `Player`.
+In Godot, I create a scene in the project called `Player` with a KinematicBody2D as the root element called `Player`.
-I download the [Sara - Sizard](https://opengameart.org/content/sara-wizard) spritesheet and put it under `sprites/sara-cal.png`.
+I download the [RPG character](https://opengameart.org/content/rpg-character) spritesheet and put it under `sprites/MainGuySpriteSheet.png`.
 In Godot we create a Sprite called `Sprite` under the `Player` node, and load the character texture.
 It's a spritesheet but for now I don't care about the animation.
 By setting Vframes and Hframes properties in the sprite we just pick one of the elements from the sheet.
 Next, by adding a CollisionShape2D as another child of Player and using Shape -> New RectangleShape2D I can place a collision area around the sprite.